onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 In the actual case of BMW's MGU22, it uses SOME/IP related libraries of COVESA, and the implementation of each data type is in the code of the following [link](https://github.com/COVESA/capicxx-someip-runtime/blob/29cb5c81b67777d594a9ae83eb7d47874b147f7b/src/CommonAPI/SomeIP/OutputStream.cpp).

 <br>
-Here, the data types that constitute the payload are shown in a table.
+Here is a table showing some of the data types that make up the payload.

 | Data Type | Byte Count  |
 | --- | --- |